Banking Courses Online for Credit

 Massachusetts Institute of Technology

-- Financial Accounting is a graduate-level course that offers lecture notes on accrual accounting, financial ratios, financial statements and revenue recognition, among others.
-The free course includes a PDF version of a homework question about banking concepts.
-Recitations notes are also available with topics on bookkeeping procedures, cash flow statements, acquisitions and long-term debt.
+- Financial Accounting is a graduate-level course that offers lecture notes on accrual accounting, financial ratios, financial statements and revenue recognition.
+Students are presented with five accounting challenges associated with record keeping, computation and judgment.
+The free course includes a PDF versions of homework questions on banking concepts.
+Recitation notes are also available with topics on bookkeeping procedures, cash flow statements, acquisitions and long-term debt.

 - Investments teaches students about financial markets, financial decisions and financial theory.
-Hedge funds, equity markets and portfolio management are all topics covered in this course.
+Hedge funds, equity markets and portfolio management are all topics covered in this graduate-level course.
 Students can download lecture notes and will have access to assignments and quizzes with corresponding solutions.
+To get the most from this course, it is recommended that students acquire several textbooks, including Investments and Capital Ideas: The Improbable Origins of Modern Wall Street.

-- Financial Markets explores financial institutions, the theory of finance and the future of financial institutions.
-Users are allowed to join online study groups, and lectures include PowerPoint slides.
-Video lectures last about an hour, and some lectures feature guest speakers.
+- Financial Markets explores the theory of finance and the future of financial institutions.
+This course also examines the importance of financial institutions in society and analyzes institutions that include banking, derivatives markets and insurance.
+Video lectures last about an hour and include PowerPoint slides.
+Some lectures feature guest speakers.